A Blue Banana?! and more Transport Terminology

 Pallet distribution – the shipping and transport of pallets

-Paperless transport – exchanging documents such as the consignment note digitally instead of on paper
+Paperless transport – exchanging documents such as the consignment note digitally instead of papery

 R